Varshini2115/Z-Algorithm/README.md

 **Python:**
 - The best-case scenario in Python is also when the pattern is not found in the text.
 - Similar to C/C++, the preprocessing step to construct the Z array runs in linear time O(m).

--EXAMPLE:
+- EXAMPLE:
--Text:This is a test case
+- Text:This is a test case
--Pattern:apple
+- Pattern:apple

 ### Worst Case